thenewwazoo/thenewwazoo.github.io/whining.md

 ---
-title: Stop Whining about Rust Hype: A Pro-Rust Rant
+title: "Stop Whining about Rust Hype - A Pro-Rust Rant"
-description: A rant by an annoying Rust advocate
+description: "A rant by an annoying Rust advocate"
 layout: post
 date: 2021-12-20T00:00:00Z
 ---